pazifical/adaptive-triangulizer/README.md

 ### 🤔 Yet another image triangulizer?

 You may have seen an image like the second one, right?
 There are many open and closed source solutions to convert a regular image to one that consists of single colored triangles.
 Some of them create pretty ones, some of them not.
-But you might have not seen one where the ***triangle size adapts to the underlying structure***  of the input image.
-This is achieved by an ***iterative mesh refinement strategy***.
+But you might have not seen one where the ***triangle size adapts to the underlying structure*** 🏗️ of the input image.
+This is achieved by an ***iterative mesh refinement strategy*** 🕷️.

 ### 🕸️ What is a Mesh?